robsketch/python-training/README.md

-# python-training
+# python-pe1-training

-A repo to store solutions to labs for python training
+This repo is to store solutions to the labs found in the training at https://edube.org/learn/pe-1